digitalepidemiologylab/covid-twitter-bert/README.md

 Pretrained BERT-large language model on Twitter data related to COVID-19
 <img align="center" src="images/COVID-Twitter-BERT-medium.png">

 COVID-Twitter-BERT (CT-BERT) is a transformer-based model pretrained on a large corpus of Twitter messages on the topic of COVID-19.
 When used on datasets from the target domain (COVID-19-related Tweets) our evaluation shows a marginal performane increase of 10%–30% compared to the base model.
-Detailed results are provided in our article "COVID-TWITTER-BERT: A NATURAL LANGUAGE PROCESSING MODEL TO ANALYSE COVID-19 CONTENT ON TWITTER".
+Detailed results are provided in our article "COVID-Twitter-BERT: A Natural Language Prosessing Model to Aanalyse COVID-19 Content on Twitter".

 The model can be finetuned for specific language processing tasks, such as classification, question-answering models, and chatbots.
 This repository contains the basic Python code for making such finetuning, as well as the pretrained model both as a Huggingface and TF 2 checkpoint.

 # Pretrained models